Abdominal obesity: Asthma

 Developing asthma due to abdominal obesity is also a main concern.
 As a result of breathing at low lung volume, the muscles are tighter and the airway is narrower.
 Obesity causes decreased tidal volumes due to a reduction in chest expansion that is caused both by the weight on the chest itself and the effect of abdominal obesity on flattening the diaphragm.
 It is commonly seen that people who are obese breathe quickly and often, while inhaling small volumes of air.
 People with obesity are also more likely to be hospitalized for asthma.
 A study has stated that 75% of patients treated for asthma in the emergency room were either overweight or obese.

 Alzheimer's disease

 Based on studies, it is evident that obesity has a strong association with vascular and metabolic disease which could potentially be linked to Alzheimer's disease.
 Recent studies have also shown an association between mid-life obesity and dementia, but the relationship between later life obesity and dementia is less clear.
 A study by Debette et al. (2010) examining over 700 adults found evidence to suggest higher volumes of visceral fat, regardless of overall weight, were associated with smaller brain volumes and increased risk of dementia.
 Alzheimer's disease and abdominal obesity has a strong correlation and with metabolic factors added in, the risk of developing Alzheimer's disease was even higher.
 Based on logistic regression analyses, it was found that obesity was associated with an almost 10-fold increase risk of Alzheimer's disease.

+Cancer

+Abdominal obesity has been associated with an increased risk of several cancers, particularly malignancies of the digestive system.
+These include colorectal, pancreatic, and esophageal cancers.
+These associations often remain even after adjustment for overall body mass index, which suggests that abdominal fat distribution is an independent risk factor.
+In women, abdominal obesity has also been linked to higher rates of breast cancer in both the pre- and post-menopausal periods, beyond the effects of general obesity.

+Obstructive sleep apnea

+Abdominal obesity is an important risk factor for obstructive sleep apnea, as increased abdominal fat can place pressure on the airway and narrow it.
+This can lead to reduced lung volumes during sleep.
+Higher waist circumference and waist-to-hip ratio are associated with obstructive sleep apnea, even in individuals whose body mass index is only in the overweight range.